meg-gutshall/book-buddy/docs/code-log.md

 ## July 10

-Worked on the model implementation
+Worked on the model implementation, added devise, scaffold generation